 In some cases, a good night's sleep may be enough to get rid of fatigue.
 However, if fatigue persists or begins to disrupt your life, you may want to seek treatment to help you manage the symptoms or address the underlying cause.
 An IV for fatigue is one relatively fast and safe way to regain energy without leaving your home.

-When you reach out to Rocky Mountain IV Medics, we will arrive at your location within an hour.
-Our trained paramedics will then evaluate your symptoms, take your vital signs and recommend an IV drip tailored to your needs.
+When you reach out to Rocky Mountain IV Medics, we strive to arrive at your location within an hour.
+Our trained paramedics will then evaluate your symptoms, take your vital signs, and recommend an IV drip tailored to your needs.

 Schedule an Appointment Now

 An IV for fatigue could help alleviate your symptoms, whether you're tired from jet lag or fatigued due to CFS or another medical condition.
-To make an appointment, call or text Rocky Mountain IV Medics at 720-987-2155 now.
-You can also reach us online with any questions.
+Call or text Rocky Mountain IV Medics at 720-987-2155 or book an appointment now.